U.S. DEPARTMENT OF STATE

 C. ELIGILIBITY INFORMATION

-The Public Affairs Section encourages applications from Americans and Haitians:
+The Public Affairs Section encourages applications from the following (U.S. or Haitian):

 - Registered not-for-profit organizations, including think tanks and civil society/non-governmental organizations with programming experience

 - Non-profit or governmental educational institutions